 A workout bag with a compartment for dirty clothes

 Some workout bags have a built-in section for sweaty clothes.
-Lululemon, for example, has bags like the Fast Track Duffel that have an area for “sweaty unmentionables.”
+Lululemon, for example, has bags like the City Adventurer Backpack 7L that have an area for “sweaty unmentionables.”
 This is compartment designed to carry and keep undergarments, socks and sweaty clothes separate from your other belongings.
 With an all-in-one bag like this, you can say goodbye to those plastic bags.
 Just be sure to put your dirty clothes in the hamper or laundry as soon as you’re able to!

 A ‘wet bag’

 Saarah Samadani, health, wellness and mom blogger for Beauty Momme, recommends Itzy Ritzy bags.
 These bags come in a variety of patterns, so you can pick one that matches your larger workout bag or purchase a few and mix and match them.
 “They fold down super small when not in use, and can wipe clean very easily,” she says.
 Though these bags are not traditionally designed for wet bathing suits, they are perfect for sweaty workout clothes and—bonus—are machine washable!

 A ‘Stnky’ bag

 OK, so I know you’re probably thinking: Why would I want a bag that’s named after stink—the adjective I am trying to stay away from when it comes to keeping my dirty workout clothes as fresh as possible?
 But the Stnky was originally developed for triathletes and is designed to transport workout gear, no matter how sweaty, wet or muddy it may be.
 It’s lined with an inner mesh bag and keeps any unwanted odors trapped inside.